 If you’re starting up a new company or product, it wouldn’t hurt to scan these 204 Startup Failure Post-Mortems to learn what not to do from startups who fizzled.

-One in particular, struck me in a twisted sort of way, I particularly enjoyed this postmortem of SunEdison’s backruptcy:
+One in particular, struck me in a twisted sort of way: this postmortem of SunEdison’s backruptcy:

 SunEdison at its core is a boring construction company, that earns the trust of its institutional investors by being boring and managing risks … [but the company’s senior executives] didn’t want to be boring, they wanted to be a technology company.